-We invite you to join us in person every Friday in September to stand up for Black Lives Matter at 65th NW and NW 15th from 5:00 – 6:00 pm.
+We invite you to join us in person every Friday through the Winter to stand up for Black Lives Matter at 65th NW and NW 15th.
 This is not a sprint, it’s a marathon (or perhaps a relay race?).
 Please come take up the baton whenever you are available.
+Everyone who is able to join us in November will receive a free digital subscription to Chinook Book.

 Want to contribute from home?